-The Group audit team, full scope components teams and specific scope component team performed the audit procedures over the Group's inventory valuation.
-The principal procedures performed are described below.

-We performed a walkthrough of the inventory provisioning process, and identified and understood the design of key controls.

-We evaluated the appropriateness of the Group's inventory provisioning policy.
-We assessed the inventory provisioning model for each component for consistency with the Group's accounting policy.

-We tested the integrity and accuracy of the provisioning model and inputs (such as loss rates, seasonality and categorisation of inventory), considering the source of information being used by management.

-Applying professional scepticism and in light of recent trading conditions, we performed sensitivity analysis on management's expected sell through and loss rates of inventory.

-We used inventory movement data for the current year and analysed it to consider the inventory composition by season and product type.
-We used this data to develop an expectation and challenged management on any outliers identified.

-We understood the planned sales channels and exit routes for problem stock and challenged whether these were consistent with prior periods, the overall sales profile of the Group and the Board-approved forecasts used elsewhere across the Group.
-We considered whether there was any evidence of management bias in the exit routes and future sales forecasts used.

-We performed analytical procedures around key assumptions and corroborated to our work performed across other accounts to identify and consider whether any contrary evidence existed.

-We also used data to corroborate explanations from management and to identify any contrary evidence related to the assumptions used by management in identifying slow-moving inventory or determining exit routes.
+- Performed a walkthrough of inventory provisioning process and identified and understood the design of key controls. - Evaluated the appropriateness of the Group's inventory provisioning policy.
+We assessed the inventory provision model for each relevant component for consistency with the Group's accounting policy. - Tested the integrity and accuracy of the inventory provisioning models and inputs, considering the source of information being used by management. - Applied professional scepticism, and in light of the current geopolitical environment and uncertain global consumer demand, we performed sensitivity analysis on management's expected sell through and loss rates of inventory. - Used inventory movement data for the current year and analysed it to consider the inventory composition by season and product type.
+We used this data to develop an expectation and challenged management on any outliers identified. - Understood the planned sales channels and exit routes for surplus inventory and challenged whether these were consistent with prior periods, the overall sales profile of the Group and the Board-approved forecasts used elsewhere across the Group.
+We considered whether there was any evidence of management bias in the exit routes and sales forecasts used. - Performed analytical procedures on key assumptions and corroborated to our work performed across other accounts to identify and consider whether any contrary evidence existed. - Used data to corroborate explanations from management and to identify any contrary evidence related to the assumptions used by management in identifying slow-moving inventory.
 We performed sensitivity analysis to assess the significance and risk of changed assumptions on the provision, primarily being the sell through, exit route and loss rates applied.
-This included considering the potential impact climate change may have on inventory provisioning.

-We reviewed disclosures in the financial statements for appropriateness.
+This included considering the potential impact climate change may have on inventory provisioning. - Reviewed disclosures in the financial statements for appropriateness including the requirement to disclose sensitivities where a reasonably possible change in a key assumption would result in a material change to the valuation of finished goods inventory provision.